Best Mouth Guards For Grinding Teeth at Night

 Disclosure: By clicking on the product links in this article, Mattress Nerd may receive a commission fee at no cost to you, the reader.
 Read full disclosure statement.

 Teeth grinding, a medical condition called bruxism, is caused by clenched jaw muscles and can create bothersome symptoms like headaches, jaw pain, chipped teeth, and sleep apnea.
-While no cure has been discovered for bruxism, sleepers who struggle with the condition can find relief and protection by wearing a specialized mouthguard when they sleep.
+While no cure has been discovered for bruxism, sleepers who struggle with the condition can find relief and protection by wearing a specialized mouth guard when they sleep.

 Whether you struggle with genetic bruxism or find yourself grinding your teeth at night more frequently due to stress and anxiety, a nightguard will alleviate grinding and, in some cases, train you to stop grinding altogether.
-Nightguards can be fitted custom in the dentist’s office or purchased over the counter at drugstores.
-Keep reading to discover our recommendations for the best mouth guards for sleeping.
+Nightguards can be fitted in the dentist’s office or purchased at drugstores.
+Keep reading to discover our recommendations for the best over-the-counter mouth guards for sleeping.
 We’ve also included a shopping guide with considerations for buying and an explanation of the different types of night guards available today.

 Disclosure: By clicking on the product links in this article, Mattress Nerd may receive a commission fee at no cost to you, the reader.
 Read full disclosure statement.